RmlUi comes integrated with the SVG plugin for rendering SVG vector images. The plugin uses the LunaSVG library to render the SVG document.

 cmake --build build --target lunasvg --config Release

-You may want to adjust the commands and CMake arguments to your preferences.
-The plugin is tested at the given version of LunaSVG, but newer versions may work.
+You may need to adjust the CMake arguments to your generator and environment.
+The plugin is tested at the given version of LunaSVG, but other versions may work.

-Then, during CMake configuration of RmlUi, set the option ENABLE_SVG_PLUGIN=ON.
-This will ensure that the SVG plugin is integrated and built together with RmlCore.
-For example, in the RmlUi/Build directory execute the following:
+Next, during CMake configuration of RmlUi, set the option RMLUI_SVG_PLUGIN=ON.
+This will ensure that the SVG plugin is integrated and built together with the RmlUi core library.
+For example, in the RmlUi directory execute the following:

 Including the SVG plugin